Eco-cities — who, what, where and why?

-The term ‘eco-cities’ is synonymous with urban areas that, at scale, promote environmental preservation.
-However, decorating cities with boulevards and green buildings, as well as adopting energy- and waste-efficient technologies, are merely small parts of the modern eco-city.
-What do urbanists mean when they use this term; what socio-economic trends drive their development; and what do eco-cities need in order to function successfully?
+The term ‘eco-cities’ is synonymous with urban areas that promote environmental preservation.
+However, decorating cities with boulevards and green buildings, and adopting energy- and waste-efficient technologies, are merely small parts of the modern eco-city.
+What do eco-cities need in order to function successfully?

 One of the principles of eco-cities is a modal shift of private car usage to public transportation.
-Promoting cycling for short-distance trips can help to encourage that shift.
-Image © Dylan Passmore
+Promoting cycling for short-distance trips can help to encourage that shift © Dylan Passmore

 The term ‘eco-city’ surfaced in the 1970s, when a US-based movement known as Urban Ecology first used it.
 Founded in California, the group launched the journal, The Urban Ecologist.
 “An eco-city is an ecologically healthy city.
 That also means the city design is strongly informed by knowledge of ecology and its design principles,” stated Richard Register, the publication’s launch editor and person attributed with creating the term, in an interview with environmental magazine Treehugger.

 However, many claim the term today depicts a city that adheres to the three core pillars of sustainability: environmental stewardship, social equality and economic prosperity.
-Flemming Borreskov, President of the International Federation of Housing and Planning and Member of the World Cities Summit International Advisory Group, is one such urbanist and he acknowledges the concept of the eco-city has progressed much over the last few decades.
+Flemming Borreskov, President of Catalytic Society and member of the Lee Kuan Yew World City Prize Council, is one such urbanist and he acknowledges the concept of the eco-city has progressed much over the last few decades.

 “Today we know much more about designing and building eco-cities than we did in the 1990s.
 At that time sustainability was more or less about being environmentally sustainable.
 Today, however, sustainability is much more recognised and mainstream,” Borreskov explains.